 The internship culminated with a mock session, one of the most impactful experiences, where interns were able to sit in their Assemblymember’s chair and represent their district.
 “That was definitely empowering.
 Not everybody gets that experience of playing your Assemblymember,” Santana said.

-When the summer rolled around, she lined up another world class experience, the Public Policy and International Affairs Junior Summer Institute, a highly competitive program at the University of Michigan.
+When the summer rolled around, she lined up another world class experience at the Public Policy and International Affairs Junior Summer Institute, a highly competitive program at the University of Michigan.
 Only 24 applicants nationwide are selected for the fellowship.
 “It was the best experience of my life.
 It gave me the support, connections and insight of what I needed and what I now know I have to do if I want to work for the Department of State.”

 The six-week program introduced her to graduate level courses, writing a research paper and attending conferences.
 “We had forums with people from the Department of State and ambassadors who would come and talk about their experience and research.
 Now I have a network for life,” she said.
 “I met students from around the country.
 We had amazing debates and amazing discussions about our own states.”

-For her second major, international studies, she relied on the expertise of Michael Popovic, coordinator for the international studies program.
+For her second major in international studies, she relied on the expertise of Michael Popovic, coordinator for the international studies program.
 The opportunity for face-to-face interaction with faculty at SUNY Potsdam is unlike anything found at larger universities.
 In addition to taking unique courses like International Conflict with Popovic, he was also a mentor, advising her about graduate school options.
 “He has been my guide through this complex world of international relations,” she said.

 For her minor, in the Department of Modern Languages, Santana learned about Spanish linguistics, culture and identity.
 She made lasting connections with professors Liliana Trevizán and Oscar Sarmiento.
-“I’ve learned more about my culture here, than I had in New York City.
+“I’ve learned more about my culture here than I had in New York City.
 They were great mentors for me,” she said.

-As a semester like no other comes to a close, Santana looks ahead to a potential teaching position in Colombia, after being selected as an alternate for the Fulbright English Teaching Program.
+After graduating in May, Santana looks ahead to a potential teaching position in Colombia, after being selected as an alternate for the Fulbright English Teaching Program.
 She also has her sights set on graduate school for international affairs, criminal justice or international law.
 “My dream job would be to work with the DEA (Drug Enforcement Agency),” she said.

 To learn more about the Department of Sociology & Criminal Justice, visit: https://www.potsdam.edu/academics/AAS/depts/socio